vele616/monorepo/packages/jobboard/website/content/jobs/customer-success-manager-apac-tier-2-100-remote-time-doctor-TuVgT.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/time-doctor"
 companyWebsite: "https://www.timedoctor.com/"
-summary: "Time-doctor is searching for a customer success manager apac that has 3+ years of customer success or account management experience."
+summary: "Time Doctor is searching for a Customer Success Manager that has 3+ years of customer success or account management experience."
 summaryBackup: "Time-doctor is looking for a customer success manager apac that has experience in: #management, #marketing, #sales."
-featured: 20
+featured: 7
 ---

 ## About the Role